 The first and second runs next to the neighbours plot will be allowed as straightening furrows and will not be judged.
 However, all furrows in the first two runs must be fully turned with all grass and trash completely buried, otherwise these two runs will be considered faulty and judged accordingly.
-The neighbours ploughing must not be run on or damaged, except in extreme circumstances and only then with the approval of the Head Stewards and judged accordingly.
-In extreme circumstances, competitors require Head Steward approval to run on, or damage their neighbours ploughing for straightening furrows.
-A competitor may erect sighting poles for the straightening furrows, only with approval from Head Stewards.
+The neighbours ploughing must not be run on or damaged, except in extreme circumstances and only then with the approval of the Head Stewards.

-- d.
-Single furrow runs are allowed but all bodies must be in the ploughing position. - e.
-Finish f.
-Final furrow g.
-Wheel marks
+d.
+Single furrow runs are allowed but all bodies must be in the ploughing position.

+e.
+Finish